 My latest identity revelation is kind of a biggie: I’m an athlete.

-There was a during and an after, and I’ve missed that time that was so firmly rooted in the in-between.
+There was a during and an after.
+Honestly, I miss the time that was so firmly rooted in-between.
 It was integral to how I viewed myself and my purpose.

 But, why?